masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

-Now change order status in first argument and greetings message in second arguments like below,
+Now change order status in first argument and greetings message in second arguments like belows,
 ```javascript
 displayOrderStatusFunc(orderStatusFunc(order), greetingsFunc())
 ```